-Ruth and I embarked on a sensational trip to the Mediterranean August 13- 23.
+Ruth and I embarked on a grand trip to the Mediterranean August 13- 23.
 We went to some amazing places, met some great people, made some good friends, ate some excellent food, and drank (a lot of) really good wine.

 FIRST DAY: NICE, FRANCE

 The first full day in Nice, recovering nicely (snicker) from 13 hours on airplanes the day before.
 A full day of activities: tour of and a tasting at a local winery, lunch at an outstanding small restaurant, an afternoon Rose tasting, a walk through the old town, and dinner at the hotel restaurant.
 The day was a Bank Holiday in France; everything shuts down and everyone goes partying.
 For us, the evening ended with a beautiful fireworks display over the water that we watched from the roof of the hotel.

 SECOND DAY: A morning in Nice and on to Monaco to board our ship, the Sirena.

 Late in the afternoon, we left Nice by bus taking "the back road" to the Principality of Monaco.
 The back road consisted of working our way down the coast, mostly on smaller twisty roads to Monaco.